landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

 1) Abstract for the dataset
 The data set is a set of points where fires were detected using the VIIRS sensor.
 Each point represents an infrared anomaly and spans from 2012 to 2018.
 The data set is separated into several shape files.
 One contains all the fire points in regions within the Fire Free Villages.
-Another contains all the fire points not in the regions participating in the Fire Free Village Program.
-Another contains only the fire points not in the regions participating in the Fire Free Village Program on the Island of !!.
+Another contains all the detected fire pixels in Indonesia for the time period.

 2) Context of the research project that this dataset was collected for.
 The project was designed to asses the differences in the use of the slash-and-burn farming techniques on Indonesian Palm Oil farms in areas participating in APRIL's Fire Free Village Program(FFVP).
-The project looks at the cluster and number of fires in the treated group (those in the FFVP) compared to the untreated groups(all other areas).
+The project looks at the clustering and number of fires in the treated group (those in the FFVP) compared to the untreated groups(all other areas).

 3) Date of data collection: